tlugat/iot-solution-hetic/README.md

-# Welcome on Laundry Room project
+# Welcome to Laundry Room project

 Your solution to make the household chores easy 😜